deyran/clean-code-in-python/Chapter 1/01-Introduction.md

 # Chapter 1 Introduction, Code Formatting, and Tools

-* Concepts of Clean Code - The main go of this chapter is to show that Clean Code is a necessity - Without quality code, the project will face perils of failing due to an accumulation of  technical debit
+The main go of this chapter is to show what Clean Code is and its need to produce quality code.
+Without quality code, the project will face perils of failing due to the accumulation of technical debit.

-  * The concepts of formatting and documenting the code play a fundamental role in keeping the code base maintainable and workable
+To produce quality code, the concepts of formatting and documenting the code as a continuous task play a fundamental role in keeping code base maintainable and workable.

+Given the importance of the continuous task of keeping the code aligned to a reference, in this chapter will show the use of automated tools to make our work easier.

+*
 <!--
 1. perils of failing: Potencial dangers, negative consequences that may arise -->